wassupOG/Portfolio/README.md

-# 🌟 Developer Portfolio Template 🌟
+# 🌟 Developer Portfolio Template built with vanilla JS & HTML 🌟

 👋 Welcome to the Developer Portfolio Template repository!
 This template provides a basic structure for creating your own portfolio website using HTML, JavaScript, and SCSS.
 Feel free to download and use it for your needs!